Judaism and Rastafari

-While Rastafari has an Abrahamic veneer, it does not closely align in essence, tradition, nor heritage with Judaism.
+While Rastafari is an Abrahamic religion and culture, it does not closely align in essence, tradition, nor heritage with Judaism.
 The philosophy, law, rules for living, customs, culture, holidays and theological belief of the two faiths are vastly different.
-Not only does each religion claims that its own people are the rightful inheritors of ancient Hebrew religion, the purpose and existential nature of messiah rise from very different starting places, and textual bases for and enactment of religious life could not be more different, while still both sharing some modicum of an historical relationship.
+Not only does each religion claim that its own people are the rightful inheritors of ancient Hebrew religion, the purpose and existential nature of messiah rise from very different starting places, and textual bases for and enactment of religious life could not be more different, while still both sharing some modicum of an historical relationship.

 Messianic prophecies

 Adherents of Rastafari and Judaism both faithfully await the coming of a messiah, as do many religions, including many outside of Abrahamic faiths.
 Therefore, it is a common feature they share, rather than some rare tenant of faith that creates an assumption of similarity.
 The expectation for a messiah, the nature of his mission and divinity (or lack thereof) puts these two faiths at opposite ends of messianic interpretation, even within the Abrahamic milieu.

 For Rastafari, most believe the messiah initially came in the person of Jesus Christ, and that he has already returned through a second coming in the person of Haile Selassie.
 In fact, the word Rastafari is derived from the title received when Selassie was crowned Emperor of Ethiopia, Ras Tafari Makonnen.
 Rastafari regard Selassie as the manifestation of God in human form, and "the living God".
 Some perceive him as part of a Trinity.
 He is viewed as the messiah who will lead the peoples of Africa and the African diaspora to freedom.

 In Judaism, the messiah has not yet come for a first time, let alone a second time.
 Jews generally believe that the coming of the true Messiah will be associated with events that have not yet occurred, such as building the Third Temple, a Messianic Age of peace, and the ingathering of Jews to their homeland.
 The idea of God as a human person is considered heretical – it is even considered by some to be polytheistic.
 According to Judaic beliefs, the Torah rules out a trinitarian God in Deuteronomy (6:4): "Hear Israel, the LORD is our God, the LORD is one."
 Judaism teaches that it is heretical for any man to claim to be God, part of God, or the literal son of God.
 The Jerusalem Talmud states explicitly: "If a man claims to be God, he is a liar."